 When I was in high school, I used to spend a lot of time at my mom’s salon.
 Next door to her shop was a sushi restaurant and at least once a week, I’d pop in and order an avocado salad.
 For $5, they’d give me half of a beautifully sliced avocado with delicious peanut dressing drizzled on top.
 It was the perfect side to my sushi.

 It’s been years since I had that overpriced avocado salad.
 I’m actually not even sure if it’s still on the menu.
-Not that it matters, because I no longer eat soy sauce or peanut butter – two key ingredients in the dressing.
+Not that it matters, because I can no longer have soy sauce – a key ingredient in the dressing.

 Some people reminisce about past events.
 I reminisce about food that I used to eat.
 So naturally, I decided to recreate the Asian dressing using paleo-friendly ingredients.
 I tried this with both sunbutter and almond butter (several times) – they’re both delicious.